Nicholas-SR/pestmapper/README.md

 * Reports are plotted on an interactive map created with the Google Maps API.

+* RESTful API built with Spring Boot and PostgreSQL.

 * Built with: ReactJS, Java, Spring Boot, RESTful API, PostgreSQL, Amazon RDS.

 * Logo made by [@mishmort](https://github.com/mishmort)